 - Price- and standards-lowering competition in the interest of maximizing mass consumption by oil-importing countries by minimizing the internalization of environmental and social costs with consequent destruction of the atmosphere, and ruination of local self-reliance by a cheap-energy transport subsidy to the forces of global economic integration, or

 - Monopoly restraints on the global overuse of both a basic resource and a basic life-support service of the environment, with automatic protection of local production and self-reliance provided by higher (full-cost) energy and transport prices, and with sink rents redistributed to the poor?

-If sustainability is to be more than an empty word we have to evolve mechanisms for constraining throughput flows within environmental source and sink capacities.
+If sustainability is to be more than an empty word, we have to evolve mechanisms for constraining throughput flows within the environmental source and sink capacities.
 Petroleum is the logical place to begin.
 And OPEC is the major institution in a position to influence the global throughput of petroleum.

 Vidal, J. 2012.
 Oil nations asked to consider carbon tax on exports.
 The Guardian, November 21, 2012.

 Daly, H. 2007.
 Ecological Economics and Sustainable Development.
 Edward Elgar Publishers, Cheltenham, UK.
 See pages 156-167.